A proof of cases of de Polignac's conjecture: Introduction and main result

 \end{thm}

-Since $\left[\frac {p^2_{n+4}}{30(n+1)} \right]$ is unbounded, the theorem therefore shows that there are infinitely many values of $x$ for which $T_x$ contains seven primes.
-The elements of $S$ differ by so we see that Theorem \ref{main} implies several cases of Alphonse de Polignac's conjecture.
+Since $\frac{\prod_{i=1}^{m}p_i}{8(K_m+1)}$ is an unbounded sequence, the theorem shows that there are infinitely many values of $x$ for which $T_x$ contains seven primes.
+For each $x,$ the elements of $T_x$ differ by So we see that Theorem \ref{main} implies several cases of Alphonse de Polignac's conjecture.
+Since two pairs of elements of $T_x$ differ by $2,$ Theorem \ref{main} also establishes the well known twin prime conjecture.

 Our work is organized as follows: In Section \ref{prelim} we recall the definition of the well known sieve of Eratosthenes and record some preliminary results.
-In Section \ref{perm} we recall a preliminary result on permutations of finite ordered sequences that we shall require in our proof of Theorem \ref{main}.
+In Section \ref{perm} we record our main observation, which is a comparison of the relative porousness of the sieve of Eratosthenes with that of another sieve that we shall refer to as the ``partition sieve."
 In Section \ref{proof2}, we prove Theorem \ref{main}.
 The concepts required are elementary and can be obtained from introductory texts on number theory, discrete mathematics and set theory.
 Some references are listed in the bibliography \cite{blair, Burt, Edgar, strayer}